-In the event Messrs.
-Burney, Kramer, or Peabody's employment terminates within two years following a Change of Control, each executive would be entitled to (i) salary continuation for one year in an annual amount equal to his current annual base salary or, if greater, his average total cash compensation for the two calendar years preceding the termination date, (ii) continuation for one year of health, life and disability insurance coverage, (iii) continued use for one year of automobile or reimbursement of automobile expenses, (iv) continued club membership dues for one year, and (v) vesting of any outstanding stock options, which are exercisable for one year or, if shorter, until the expiration date, provided that each executive may elect to receive the option bargain element in cash.
+Mr. Gundermann is a participant in the SERP.
+Under the terms of the SERP, eligible participants with at least 10 years of continuous service with the Company become 100% vested in and eligible for benefits in the event of an Involuntary Termination (as described below) or a termination upon a Change of Control (as described below).
+A participant who terminates employment on account of death or Disability (as defined in the Company's tax-qualified defined contribution plan) will also become 100% vested in and eligible for benefits under the SERP.
+Upon a participant with at least 10 years of continuous service with the Company will receive a supplemental benefit based upon his or her highest consecutive one year in an annual amount equal to his current annual base salary or, if greater, his average total cash compensation for the two calendar years preceding the termination date, (ii) continuation for one year of health life and disability insurance coverage, (iii) continued use for one year of automobile or reimbursement of automobile expenses, (iv) continued club membership dues for one year, and (v) vesting of any outstanding stock options, which are exercisable for one year or, if shorter, until the expiration date, provided that each executive may elect to receive the option bargain element in cash.
 Other than benefits that are generally available to the Company's salaried employees, the Employment Termination Benefits Agreements do not entitle the executives to any additional benefits upon a termination of employment in any other circumstances.
-The Company has not entered into an Employment Termination Benefits Agreement with Messrs.
-Kuehn or Mulato.
+The Company has not entered into an Employment Termination Benefits Agreement with Mr. Kuehn or Mr. Mulato.